vmware-tanzu/crash-diagnostics/README.md

 # Crash Recovery and Diagnostics for Kubernetes
 A tool to help collect and analyze node information for troubleshooting unresponsive Kubernetes clusters.

-This tool is designed for human operators to run against some or all nodes of a troubled or unresponsive cluster to collect logs, configurations, or any other node resource for analysis to help with troubleshotting of Kubernetes.
+This tool is designed for human operators to run against some or all nodes of a troubled or unresponsive cluster to collect logs, configurations, or any other node resource for analysis to help with troubleshooting of Kubernetes.

 ## `Crash-Diagnostics`
-The tool is compiled into a a single binary named `crash-dianostics`.
+The tool is compiled into a single binary named `crash-diagnostics`.
 Currently, the binary supports two commands:

 ```
 Usage:
-  crash-diagnotics [command]
+  crash-diagnostics [command]

 Available Commands:
   help        Help about any command
   run         Executes a diagnostics script file
 ```

-Command `run` uses a diagnostics file to script how and what resources to are collected from cluster machines.
+Command `run` uses a diagnostics file to script how and what resources are collected from cluster machines.
 By default, `crash-diagnostics run` searches for script for `Diagnostics.file` which specifies line-by-line directives and commands that are interpreted into actions to be executed against the nodes in the cluster.

 ```
 > crash-diagnostics run --help

 Usage:
-  crash-diagnotics run [flags]
+  crash-diagnostics run [flags]

 Flags:
-      --file string     the path to the dianostics script file to run (default "Diagnostics.file")
+      --file string     the path to the diagnostics script file to run (default "Diagnostics.file")
       --output string   the path of the generated archive file (default "out.tar.gz")
 ```

-For instance, the following command will execte file `./Diagnostics.file` and store any collected data in file `out.tar.gz`:
+For instance, the following command will execute file `./Diagnostics.file` and store any collected data in file `out.tar.gz`:

 ```
 crash-diagnostics run